open-telemetry/semantic-conventions/docs/messaging/messaging-spans.md

 children or links of the related "Publish" span.

 If a "Create" span exists for a message, its context SHOULD be injected into the message.
-If no "Create" span exists, the context of the related "Publish" span SHOULD be injected into the message.
+If no "Create" span exists and no custom creation context is injected into the message, the context of the related "Publish" span SHOULD be injected into the message.

 #### Consumer spans